Warnings and watches issued overnight as wild weather hits

 MetService issues new warnings

-As of Friday 10pm, MetService has issued a swathe of watches and warnings across the North Island as more heavy rain and thunderstorms move across regions.
+As of Friday 10pm, MetService has issued a swathe of overnight watches and warnings as more heavy rain moves across the North Island.

 Orange heavy rain warnings are in place across Coromandel, Gisborne, and Hawke's Bay.